GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 ### 4.1 Questions

 1. When could your pwd be different from the actual directory you are in?
 2. How do you view hidden files?
-What are some of the hidden files in your home directory?
+What are some hidden files in your home directory?
 3. Type in the command `yes` and press enter.
 What do you do now?

 <details>